 Essentially, these products can be useful pretty much anywhere.
 Whether you have an open-concept home or a shared bedroom or office space, you can easily make it cozier with soundproof room divider curtains.

-Features to Look for in Room Dividers
+Features to Look for in Soundproof Room Dividers

 So, let’s take a look at some features that will help you find the best soundproof room divider for you.

-Size of the Room Divider
+The Size of Room Dividers

 Obviously, one of the most important things about buying a room divider is getting one in the correct size.
 That’s why you should have a very clear idea of where you want your curtains to go before you order them.
 For example, if you have very tall ceilings, you should get curtains that are long enough.
 Or, if you’re looking to cover a narrow hallway, it wouldn’t do to have a bunch of extra material on the sides.